Mary Jane Finemore nee Ponting

 The decree nisi was issued on 19 April 1893 and the decree absolute on 30 October 1893.

 At the time that the 1901 census was taken, Mary Fenimore, now aged 59 was 'living on her own means', still at 38 Woodville Road, Ealing.
-She is described as a widow, but her ex- husband's death has not been found and this may just have been a more acceptable way to describe her position.
+She is described as a widow, but her ex- husband's death has not been traced so was this just have been a more acceptable way to describe her position?
 The other occupants of the house were Fanny Bellamy, aged 67, companion and Lucy Maynard, aged 20, servant.